About Friendship Force

 In addition to its annual series of exchanges between established Friendship Force clubs, Friendship Force International (FFI) conducts a variety of specialized programs.
 These include the “discover” series designed to introduce Friendship Force members to new countries and cultures, humanitarian and educational exchanges, and Friendship Festivals that include participants from many countries.

 Since its founding in 1977, The Friendship Force has brought together millions of people.
-Today we are active in 60 countries, promoting friendship and goodwill through an extensive program of home hosting, or exchanges.
-In 2012, there were 333 exchanges conducted with 5,443 ambassadors traveling.
-Thousands of families served as hosts.
+Today we are active in 70 countries, promoting friendship and goodwill through an extensive program of home hosting, or exchanges.

-Friendship Force International is supported by membership, exchange fees, donations, and foundation grants.
+Friendship Force International is a nonprofit organization supported by membership, exchange fees, donations, and foundation grants.

 To promote global understanding across the barriers that separate people